8 tips for the perfect retail sales resume

 Take the time to make your resume shine, and you'll give yourself the boost you need to advance your retail sales career with this easy-to-use resume template.

 Retail jobs can be competitive, especially when you want to land a great position as a retail sales associate or a top-level role as a retail sales manager.
-Follow these eight tips to create the perfect retail sales resume.
+But by following these eight tips, you can create a retail sales resume that’s sure to tilt the odds in your favor.

-Whether you're putting together a resume from scratch or you're updating an existing one, always aim to keep the layout straightforward.
-Resumes with flashy design elements or oddly organized sections might get attention, but they simply aren't necessary for professionals in the retail industry.
+According to a 2018 study in which recruiter’s eyes were tracked as they reviewed resumes for the first time, each resume got only 7.4 seconds of attention on average.
+That’s not much time to get your message across, so always aim to keep the layout straightforward.
+Resumes with flashy design elements or oddly organized sections might stand out from the crowd, but they simply aren't necessary for professionals in the retail industry.

 Of course, keeping things simple doesn't mean you can't add your personality to your resume.
 Start by outlining the basic sections of the resume, including:

-Then fill each portion in and show off everything you have to offer.
+Then fill each section in and show off everything you have to offer.

 If you've already created a resume for previous retail sales jobs, you might be tempted just to recycle your old one.
 If that thought has crossed your mind, stop right there.